peteroupc/peteroupc.github.io/random.md

 [^3]: For example, see F. Dörre and V. Klebanov, "Practical Detection of Entropy Loss in Pseudo-Random Number Generators", 2016.

-[^4]: Items that produce numbers or signals that follow a non-uniform distribution are not considered RNGs in this document.
+[^4]: Items that produce numbers or signals that follow a nonuniform distribution are not considered RNGs in this document.
 (For example, Gaussian and similar noise generators are not considered RNGs.)
 Many of these items, however, typically serve as sources from which uniform random-behaving integers can be derived through _randomness extraction_ techniques (see "[**Seed Generation**](#Seed_Generation)").<br>Likewise, items that produce floating-point numbers are not considered RNGs here, even if they sample from a uniform distribution.
 An example is the dSFMT algorithm, which ultimately uses a generator of pseudorandom integers.

 [^5]: See also the FIPS 200 definition ("The protection of information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability") and ISO/IEC 27000.